2012–2015 unrest in Romania: Protests of teachers and students

 Protests and strikes were launched by teachers and students throughout the year, centered mainly on Ponta's poor policies regarding education.
 They claim that the education system is underfunded and require allocation of at least 6% of GDP to education.
 High school students also protested for bad settlement of commuting subscriptions.

-On 21 May, over 2,000 students in Covasna County went on Japanese strike, inasmuch as the Ministry of Education hasn't settled, since October 2012, money for commuting subscriptions.
+On 21 May, over 2,000 students in Covasna County went on Japanese strike, inasmuch as the Ministry of Education has not settled, since October 2012, money for commuting subscriptions.
 Those 2,000 students that went on Japanese strike, wearing white banderoles on arm, are from 15 high schools in the cities of Sfântu Gheorghe, Târgu Secuiesc, Covasna and Baraolt.
 Furthermore, students in Covasna organized a protest meeting.
 The Ministry of Education has accumulated, from October to March, a debt of more than 1.6 million lei for settlement of students commuting subscriptions in Covasna County.
 Likewise, around 150 students from high schools throughout the Mureș County went on indefinitely Japanese strike, in solidarity with the colleagues which were not settled money for commuting subscriptions.
 The same measure of protest was adopted by hundreds of students in Constanța County, according to that were violated the rights under the Education Act through art.
 84 (3).
-In Cluj County, Ministry of Education didn't settle any money for seven months.
+In Cluj County, Ministry of Education did not settle any money for seven months.
 Accumulated debts amount to more than 3.5 million lei, 3,100 commuter students being affected by this situation.

 On 13 November, thousands of students from 11 universities in Bucharest, Timișoara, Cluj-Napoca, Iași, Constanța, Galați, Baia Mare, Sibiu, Suceava, Oradea and Alba Iulia took to the streets to protest the underfunding of the education system.
 In solidarity with the students, pupils from dozens of schools and high schools went on Japanese strike.
-Students chanted slogans against the Government and demanded allocation of 6% of GDP for education: „We want a school for all, not a Government of mobsters", „Finance the education or leave the Government".
+Students chanted slogans against the Government and demanded allocation of 6% of GDP for education: "We want a school for all, not a Government of mobsters", "Finance the education or leave the Government".
 According to the Romanian press, the event is one of the largest student movements in recent years.

 Teachers' wages is a problem wherewith the education system confronts.
 In Romania, a teacher is paid 9.3 lei net (2.09 euros) per hour, compared to other European countries, where wages are up to 40 times higher.

 In May 2015, starting from Timișoara, Galați and Constanța, students have occupied university amphitheatres, protesting "the disaster in academic environment and the lack of respect with which students were treated in decisions regarding the higher education system".
 Triggered by the National Alliance of Student Organizations in Romania, After failed negotiations with the Minister of Education Sorin Cîmpeanu, protests spread to other universities in Bucharest, Iași, Cluj-Napoca, Reșița, Oradea and Suceava.
 Students are also dissatisfied with university tuition fees, invoking a university dropout rate of 40%.
 The events are known in Romanian press as Occupy University.